- Online Training

 Long story short - they probably don't know any better.
 Most people lay down, close their eyes, and then get up when they open again.
 They have no idea what sleep affects, what affects sleep, and how to improve their sleep.

-On top of that, we have a culture driven by productivity and the idea that a lack of sleep is a "red badge of courage" to proudly display on social media. #riseandgrind
+On top of that, we have a "rise and grind" culture driven by productivity and the idea that a lack of sleep is a "red badge of courage" to proudly display on social media. #riseandgrind

 Most adults are exceptionally poor sleepers so we can’t expect them to improve their child’s sleep hygiene if they can’t even fix their own.